Blog Layout

 • Standout Skill

-Don’t forget to transition from your hook into your introductory paragraph, this will help ease the reader into the rest of your letter.
+Remember to transition smoothly from your hook to the main body of your cover letter, maintaining a professional tone.
+This will help ease the reader into the rest of your letter.

 • Project Name